polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 Hybrid consensus allows the chain to grow as fast as probabilistic consensus protocols, such as [Aura](#aura-aka-authority-round) while maintaining the same level of security as [deterministic finality](#deterministic-finality) consensus protocols, such as [GRANDPA](#grandpa).

-In general, block production algorithms tend to be faster than finality mechanisms.
-Separating block production from block finalization gives Substrate developers greater control over their chain's performance.

 ## Inherent Transactions

-Inherent transactions, referred to as *inherents*, are a special type of unsigned transaction.
-This type of transaction enables a block authoring node to insert information that doesn't require validation directly to a block.
+Inherent transactions, referred to as *inherents*, are a special type of unsigned transaction which enables a block authoring node to insert information that doesn't require validation directly to a block.

 Only the block-authoring node that calls the inherent transaction function can insert data into its block.
 In general, validators assume the data inserted using an inherent transaction is valid and reasonable even if it can't be deterministically verified.